w9os/personal-porfolio/README.md

 # Building a Personal Porfolio
-The purpose of this porject is to form and begin buidling a personal portoflio showcasing one's works.
+The purpose of this project is to form and begin buidling a personal portoflio showcasing one's works.

 ![Personal Port](./images/complete-portfolio.png)